ten-protocol/ten-test/README.md

 test will contain a `run.py` file (the execution and validation steps) and a `pysystest.xml` file (metadata about the test such as its title, purpose, supported modes it can be run in).
 Note that the tests can be run against a variety of networks using the `-m mode` option.
-The E2E tests have specifically been designed such that any generic tests can be run against Ten, Ganache, Arbitrum or Goerli.
+The E2E tests have specifically been designed such that any generic tests can be run against Ten, Ganache, Arbitrum or Sepolia.
 To print out information on the tests, or to run them against a particular network, change directory to `ten-test/tests` and run as below;

 ```bash